In Memoriam: Howard Drollinger

 I will be holding a Town Hall meeting on these issues 6 p.m.
 Tuesday August 15 at Venice High School, 13000 Venice Blvd., in Mar Vista.
 I invite you to attend.

-You can view the latest two installments of the Channel 4 investigative series here
+You can view the latest two installments of the Channel 4 investigative series here and here, and read the LA Weekly story here.

 The Town Hall meeting will focus largely on public comment on a peer review analysis of safety issues related to how dewatering impacts the methane mitigation and monitoring program at Playa Vista.
-You can read that report here
+You can read that report here.

 I hope to see you on the 15th.